Calbabreaker/yacpm/README.md

 ## Features

 -   No need to install a program; just include the cmake file
--   Only fetch required directories (using git sparse-checkout) unlike traditional git submodules
+-   Only fetch required directories (using git sparse-checkout) which takes less time and bandwidth to get packages (unlike git submodules)
--   Package code is in project directory making package code easily accessible
+-   Package code is in project directory making it easily accessible
--   Can specify other libraries not found in default packages
+-   Can specify other libraries not found in default package remote

 ## Requirements